straweb/straweb/README.md

 ### 📌 Highlights:
 - 🛠 Built **multiple industry-based products** in top companies and branded.
-- 🚀 Working on making **ideology to make it live** and run successfully in the industry.
+- 💡 Working on making **ideology to make it live** and run successfully in the industry.
 - 🐧 Comfortable with **any tech stack and industry knowledge**
 - ☁️ Learning & applying **concepts into project applications**
-- 💡 Curious mind.
+- 🔭 Curious mind.
 Quick learner and adapts to things and the environment.
 Always ready to build and recreate better.
-- I explore all tech stacks and concepts to bring ideas to life.
+- 🌱I explore all tech stacks and concepts to bring ideas to life.

-### Here are the key highlights distilled:

-- Identifies as a Software Technologies Resolutionist with a focus on DevOps, cloud, and software engineering.
-- Skilled in delivering robust, scalable, and automated systems that optimise workflows and bridge technology gaps.
-- Strong foundation in both front-end and back-end development, offering a holistic view of the software lifecycle.
-- Passionate about transforming ideas into impactful and user-focused solutions.
-- Quick to adapt to new tools, frameworks, and cloud-native practices in a fast-evolving tech landscape.
-- Driven by continuous learning, innovation, and experimentation with emerging technologies.
-- Committed to empowering teams with reliable infrastructures and processes that scale with organisational needs.
+- 💬 Always open to collaborations, tech discussions, and exploring new opportunities in **DevOps, Cloud, and Software Development**.

 <hr>